gigijoe/gpsF3XTracker-for-Ethos/README.md

 - "GPS F3X Tracker Setup" widget configuration:
 	- Event place: any item from list of places in locations.lua file
-	- Course direction: course bearing from the left base to the right base in degrees*
+	- Course direction: course bearing from the left base to the right base in degrees 1)
-	- Competition type: any type from supported types (f3f_training, f3f_competition, f3b_distance, f3b_speed, f3f_debug)*
+	- Competition type: any type from supported types (f3f_training, f3f_competition, f3b_distance, f3b_speed, f3f_debug) 1)
-	- Base A is on left: set  true  if it is so (default status)**
+	- Base A is on left: set  true  if it is so (default status) 2)
 	- Lock GPS Home position switch: any 2-position switch or functional switch, mandatory
-* These items are available only for "Live Position & Direction event", otherwise are locked as they are determined by event information from locations.lua file
+1) These items are available only for "Live Position & Direction event", otherwise are locked as they are determined by event information from locations.lua file
-** This item is available only for F3F event types, for F3B event types is Base A always on left
+2) This item is available only for F3F event types, for F3B event types is Base A always on left

 <picture 3>